Cirkit Designer Logo

 • Signal amplification in audio and RF circuits

-• Switching in low-power electronic devices
+• General-purpose applications in low to moderate power electronic devices

 Technical Specifications

-• Maximum Collector-Emitter Voltage (VCE): 40V
+Maximum Collector-Emitter Voltage (Vce) 40V

-• Maximum Collector Current (IC): 800mA
+Maximum Collector Current (Ic) 800mA

-• Maximum Power Dissipation (PD): 500mW
+Maximum Power Dissipation (Pd) 500mW

-• DC Current Gain (hFE): 100 to 300
+DC Current Gain (hFE) 100 - 300

-• Transition Frequency (fT): 150 MHz
+Transition Frequency (fT) 150 MHz

-• Operating Temperature Range: -55°C to +150°C
+Operating Temperature Range -55°C to 150°C

 Pin Configuration and Descriptions

-Pin Number Name Description
+Pin Number Pin Name Description

-2 Base Controls the transistor's operation.
+2 Base Controls the transistor's operation

-3 Emitter Current flows into this terminal.
+3 Emitter Current flows out to the circuit

 Usage Instructions